Key Questions Answered in This Article

 A note about testing: There is only one best practice regarding tests.
 Test wherever you can!
-Having this in mind, together with the client we can define what, when and with whom we are going to test the design.
+Having this in mind, together with the client, we can define what, when, and with whom we are going to test the design.

 But before developers set out to write the code, you might need to update the roadmap and product backlog.
-Once the product backlog is ready, the team can create a sprint backlog on its basis and commit to complete a given number of tasks during each sprint.
+Once the product backlog is ready, the team can create a sprint backlog on its basis and commit to completing a given number of tasks during each sprint.

 Get more insights in this article: Product Development Explained: Why Your Product Requires Different Models of Support in Each Lifecycle Stage.